Homeowners Guide to Solar Installation

 You will get an engineer visit or a contractor visit to evaluate your home prior to solar installation.

 An engineer will come by your property to evaluate the electrical compatibility of your home with the new energy system.
-The engineer will either be working for the company you signed your contract with or they will be an independent engineer directly contracted by that company.
+The solar company typically has an engineer on staff.
+In some cases, it may be an independent contractor.

-The contractor visit involves an evaluation of the roof type, size of solar system that needs to be installed, angle of the roof, shade and sun exposure.
+The visit evaluates the roof type, size of the solar system to be installed, angle of the roof, shade and sun exposure.
 They will, in some cases, also take pictures of the sight to show to the engineer.
 An engineer will then sign off on the job without coming to evaluate the home.

-The evaluation process by either party includes checking your roof to make sure it is structurally sound to support the solar panels.
-The next thing the engineer will check is your electrical box, (the grey box located either in your basement or on the side of your house) to see if it has the capacity for the amps that will be moving through it for the new solar panels or if it needs to be upgraded.
-Along with the visit, your home will be inspected by your local town government representative.
-This representative will make sure the whole solar installation process will be done properly.
+The evaluation process includes checking your roof to make sure it is structurally sound to support the solar panels.
+The next thing the engineer will check is your electrical box, (the grey box located either in your basement or on the side of your house) to see if it has the capacity to handle solar panels or if it needs to be upgraded.
+Along with the visit, your home will be inspected by your local building inspector.
+The inspector will make sure the whole installation process will be done properly.

-2. The Second Step: Permits and Documents Prior to Solar Installation:
+The Second Step: Permits and Documents Prior to Solar Installation

 There are different ways to purchase solar panels.
 You can lease, take out a loan, purchase with cash or in-full, or through a power purchase agreement with the government.
 There are different forms of power purchase agreements with the government.
 The State and Federal Solar incentives are; Federal ITC, PACE, government Rebates, SRECs (Solar Renewable Energy Certifications) and local solar programs.

-There is a lot of paperwork involved in the solar panel process just like in most big financial contracts.
-Among this paperwork you will find financial incentives along with the building permits.
+Like most financial contracts, expect a lot of paperwork.
+Among this paperwork, you will find financial incentives along with the building permits.
 Depending on the state you live in there are different solar installation requirements.
 For example; certain states require a certain amount of space between the edge of the roof and the end of the solar panels, other states allow you to cover the whole roof from top to bottom.
 Your installer will know which requirements apply to you and your solar installation.
 A great thing about the company you choose and the paperwork is that the installer will fill out the paperwork for you.
 Nevertheless, you should still know what is in the paperwork and contracts.

 The time frame for this second step of the process depends on your installer and how fast he fills out the paperwork and gets it all submitted.
-Make sure you keep checking in with your installer so that things get done in a timely manner.
+Make sure to keep checking in with your installer so things can get done in a timely manner.

-Before you can order your equipment you will have to chose which equipment you would like installed.
-This decision will be done before you sign your contract.
+Before you can order your equipment you will have to choose which type you would like installed.
 There are multiple companies that manufacture Solar Panels.
 To pick the right equipment for you there are two things to consider; Solar Panels and Inverters.
 The company you are working with will most likely have a company that they mainly work with but make sure you do your research on multiple companies to make sure you pick the right equipment.